gamejolt/doc-help/src/_markdown/_spoilers.md

 ## Spoilers

 Hide spoilers by adding an angle bracket and an exclamation point `>!` before each line of text.

+You can use other Markdown elements within the spoiler.

+_Sorry, but spoilers don't work yet on jam pages._

 ```
 >!
 This is a spoiler.